zapcannon99/quadbase/README.md

 to sign and submit a Contributor Agreement.
 The Rice University Contributor Agreement (RCA) gives Rice and you the contributor joint copyright interests in the code or other contribution.
-The contributor retains copyrights while also granting those rights to Rice as the list sponsor.
+The contributor retains copyrights while also granting those rights to Rice as the project sponsor.

 The RCA can be submitted for acceptance by emailing a scanned, completed, signed copy to info@[the quadbase domain].
 Only scans of physically signed documents will be accepted.